cloudlinux/vuepress-template/docs/dashboard/README.md

 #### **How to get a server key**

-There are two ways to get a server key.
+There are multiple ways to get a server key.

 1. Click the key symbol ![](/images/copy_key.png) to copy server key of the selected server to the clipboard.